AdobeDocs/experience-platform.en/help/rtcdp/b2b-tutorial.md

 As part of the initial setup, Bodea's IT department needs to create an XDM schema to ensure that their data follows a standard format when being brought into Platform, and is actionable across different Platform services and Adobe Experience Cloud products (such as Adobe Analytics and Adobe Target).

-Both Marketo Engage and Salesforce CRMs provide an auto-generation namespace and schema creator.
+Adobe Experience Platform allows you to automatically generate the schemas and namespaces required for B2B data sources.
 This tool ensures that the schemas created describe the data in a structured reusable way.
 Follow the [B2B namespaces and schema auto-generation utility documentation](../sources/connectors/adobe-applications/marketo/marketo-namespaces.md) for a complete reference to the setup process.

->[!NOTE]
->
->If you are not using Marketo Engage or Salesforce as a data source, you can [follow these steps to create an empty schema using the API](https://experienceleague.adobe.com/docs/platform-learn/getting-started-for-data-architects-and-data-engineers/model-data-in-schemas.html%3Flang%3Dko#create-crm-schema-via-api) and configure the schema manually through the Platform UI.

 Within the Adobe Experience Platform UI, the Bodea marketer selects **[!UICONTROL Schemas]** in the left rail, followed by the **[!UICONTROL Browse]** tab.
 Since they used the Marketo Engage auto-generation utility, the new empty schemas appear in the list and all have a prefix of "B2B".

 ![Schema workspace browse tab](./assets/b2b-tutorial/empty-b2b-schemas.png)

 The auto-generation utility defined the data model structure for the schemas using standard XDM B2B classes (such as [XDM Business Account](../xdm/classes/b2b/business-account.md) and [XDM Business Opportunity](../xdm/classes/b2b/business-opportunity.md)) that capture fundamental B2B data entities.
 In addition, the auto-generated B2B schemas built on these classes have pre-established relationships that allow for advanced segmentation use cases.
 Any additional field groups required for the data structure can easily be made here through the UI.
 See the [XDM UI guide, adding field groups to a schema section](../xdm/ui/resources/schemas.md#add-field-groups) for more information.

-The combination of data from different siloed data sources requires the use of union schemas.
-However, as union schemas can only contain data fields from schemas of the same class, relationships between the multiple schemas are required to describe how these business entities relate to one another.

 >[!NOTE]
 >